M-earnest/docker_workshop/_sources/advanced/creating.md

 A Dockerfile is, in essence, a machine-readable instruction on how to build a docker iamge.
 It can be considered as the "source code" of a docker container.

-The Dockerfile usually includes a mixture of `bash` commands, that you would also normally use on your machine to e.g. setup a [Conda enviornment]() or to install specific software, and docker specific commands (called instructions).
+The Dockerfile usually includes a mixture of `bash commands`, that you would also normally use on your machine to e.g. to setup a [Conda enviornment]() or to install software, and docker specific commands, called `instructions`.
 Below you'll find a list of acceptable Docker instructions.

 If the terminology is confusing or you want to dive deeper into what the different commands are and how they are used check out the [Docker build documentation](https://docs.docker.com/engine/reference/builder/).
-We'll only make use of a few relevant instructions for this tutorial that we will explain in detail below.
+We'll only make use of a few relevant instructions for this tutorial that we will explain in detail further below.

 ```
 Instruction